 The outbreak of Coronavirus (COVID-19 or SARS-CoV-2) has implications for research and researchers at Barts Health and Queen Mary.

-On this page we publish information relating to this, covering:
+On this page we publish information to support our researchers, covering:

 - Reopening clinical studies